Lucy Maud Montgomery (November 30, 1874 – April 24, 1942). She is the author of Anne of Green Gables.

 In 1911 she married a Presbyterian minister, Ewen Macdonald, and moved to Uxbridge, Ontario (northeast of Toronto).
 In 1926, she and her husband moved to Norval, Ontario, a small village due north of where I live in Mississauga, Ontario.
 We've passed her house many times.
 She lived there until 1935 when she moved to Swansea, Ontario, now a part of western Toronto between the Humber River and High Park.
 She died there in 1942 and was buried in P.E.I.

 Lucy Maud Montgomery is a distant cousin of mine.
-I descend from James Cole and his wife Mary (maiden name unknown) who came to North America from Bletchley, England.
+I descend from the Coles.
+The genealogy is confusing.
+At some point in time a Mr. Cole and his wife Mary (maiden name unknown) came to North America.
 Their son, Benjamin Cole, is my great4-grandfather.
-James Cole died sometime around 1765 and Mary married George Penman.
+Mr. Cole died sometime around 1765 and Mary married George Penman.
 The history is confusing, they may have lived in New England and fled to P.E.I. after the American Revolution.
 They self-identify as United Empire Loyalists.

 Mary is my great5 grandmother and she had several children with George Penman.
 Two of them were Nancy (b.
 1768) and Elizabeth ("Betsy") (b.
 1769).
 Nancy married Donald Montgomery of the "New Moon" farm in Malpeque, P.E.I.
 (Emily of New Moon).
 Her sister married David Murray.

 Donald Montgomery, the son of Nancy & Donald, married his first cousin Ann Murray, daughter of Elizabeth & David.
 Their son, Hugh John Montgomery, was Lucy Maud Montgomery's father.

 Thus, Lucy Maud Montgomery's great grandmother is my great-great-great-great-great grandmother.